serokell/blog-posts/whats-that-typeclass-Foldable/article.md

 Nothing :: Maybe a -- can't decide what type `a` is
 ```

-`Int` and `String` have no type arguments, and you obviously can't fold them:
+`Int` and `String` have no type arguments, and you can't fold them:

 ```haskell
 ghci> :kind Int